jonzamora/neural-networks-from-scratch/README.md

 ## Notes

 - This is an in-progress repository!
-I will be updating this project in the coming weeks until it is finished.
+I plan to finish (most) of this by the end of February 2024.
 Stay tuned!
 - I plan to have the following Neural Networks from Scratch implemented:
   - [ ] Multilayer Perceptron
   - [ ] Convolutional Neural Network